Getting Help for Victims

 1736 Family Crisis Center

-1736 Family Crisis Center is a Los Angeles nonprofit shelter and outpatient services for domestic violence survivors, runaway and homeless youth, low-income people, persons in crisis. en, women, children and families can access life saving support 24 hours a day through five shelters, four community service centers and five crisis and suicide hotlines.
+1736 Family Crisis Center is a Los Angeles nonprofit shelter and offers outpatient services for domestic violence survivors, runaway and homeless youth, low-income people, persons in crisis, and women, children, and families.
+People can access lifesaving support 24 hours a day through five shelters, four community service centers and five crisis and suicide hotlines.

 - (213) 745-6434